MERSIDERS/ansible-study/README.md

 ansible-playbook -i inventory.yml proxy-ipv4-kiev.yml
 ```

+### Control Task Execution
-Using vars.yml to Control Task Execution
+Using vars.yml to Control Task Execution.
 The vars.yml file is designed to allow users to control which tasks are executed in the playbook.
 It contains variables that determine whether a task should be executed or skipped.
 To configure the vars.yml file, follow these steps:
 1. Open the vars.yml file in a text editor.
 2. In vars.yml, you will find a set of variables with corresponding task names, for example: